 During medieval times, Gothic Architecture had a central place in grand constructions, particularly religious monuments.
-This architecture flourished in the medieval times, particularly during the high medieval times between 1200AD and 1500AD.
+This architecture flourished in medieval times, particularly during the high medieval times between 1200AD and 1500AD.

 Some of the important elements of this architecture included pointed arches, tall spires, and stained-glass windows.
 In addition to that, medieval Gargoyles, or Gothic Gargoyles, were one of the essential elements of Gothic Architecture.
 Various features and figures were used as gargoyles, such as disfigured humans, mythical creatures, large birds, and other grotesque figures.

-Material used for the construction of these Gargoyles included wood and stone in the main.
+The material used for the construction of these Gargoyles included wood and stone in the main.

-By definition, a gargoyle meant a carved form with a spout which was specifically designed to channel the rainwater away from the masonry walls and to save the mortar from erosion.
+By definition, a gargoyle meant a carved form with a spout that was specifically designed to channel the rainwater away from the masonry walls and to save the mortar from erosion.
 The term Gargoyle itself originated from the French word ‘gargouille’, which can be translated as throat or gullet since the gargoyle acted as a throat or a gullet for the flowing rainwater.

-However, this was not the exclusive purpose of the medieval Gargoyles and they were sometimes also used to serve artistic or ornamental function as well.
+However, this was not the exclusive purpose of the medieval Gargoyles and they were sometimes also used to serve an artistic or ornamental function as well.
 Medieval gargoyles that did not serve the purpose of channeling the flow of rainwater were usually just called Grotesque.

 A medieval gargoyle could be located in different places along the wall in addition to being located on the edge of the roof.
 A medieval French legend traces the mythical origins of the gargoyles.
 According to the legend, St. Romanus, the bishop of Rouen, saved the inhabitants of the city from a fire-breathing dragon monster who was known as Gargouille.

 Thus the head and the neck were mounted on the wall of a church in order to ward off evils.
 Various creatures could be used as gargoyles although perhaps the most common ones were birds with grotesque bodies and faces.

 During the high medieval times in Europe, stone gargoyles were most commonly used as part of Gothic Architecture.

-The most important purpose of medieval gargoyles was water-drainage from the roof.
+The most important purpose of medieval gargoyles was water drainage from the roof.
 For this purpose, gargoyles were placed on the edges of the roofs and could be more than one.
 This served in quickly draining the rainwater, thus decreasing the pressure on the roof and saving it from damage.

 When the gargoyles were placed along the walls, their purpose was to divert the direction of water flow and save the mortar from being damaged.
 Other than these real, material purposes, medieval gargoyles also served metaphysical purposes.
 For instance, one purpose was to ward off the evil from the buildings and another was simple aesthetic sensibilities which gained increasing importance during the late medieval times.

 A theme that was common among all gargoyles was a wide-open mouth that served as a channel for flowing water.
 When used for aesthetic purposes, this shape was also found on the fountains.
-According to another view, one of the purposes of Catholic Church for the construction of gargoyles was to represent the Pagan converts who were generally illiterate.
+According to another view, one of the purposes of the Catholic Church for the construction of gargoyles was to represent the Pagan converts who were generally illiterate.
 The gargoyle would serve as a warning to the people and a reminder of evil and destruction.

-The grotesque shape of the medieval gargoyles alongside the magnificent and beautiful church was a reminder that ugliness and evil has as much existence as beauty and piety.
+The grotesque shape of the medieval gargoyles alongside the magnificent and beautiful church was a reminder that ugliness and evil have as much existence as beauty and piety.
 It also served as constant reminders of the grotesque torments of hell.

-During the high medieval times in particular, gargoyles served artistic and aesthetic purposes, in addition to material and religious purposes.
+During the high medieval times, in particular, gargoyles served artistic and aesthetic purposes, in addition to material and religious purposes.
 It became a custom to use unusual shapes, sometimes humorous in nature, as gargoyles.
 When constructed as fountains or on the walls and roofs of castles, their main purpose was purely artistic.
 Thus medieval gargoyles became an important part of medieval Gothic architecture and art.

 Medieval gargoyles, as is evident, served multiple purposes.
-During the middle medieval times, their main significance was religious in addition to water-drainage.
+During the middle medieval times, their main significance was religious in addition to water drainage.
 However, with the passage of time, they began to increasingly have artistic significance.

-Interestingly, even during the medieval times, a faction of the clergy was against the gargoyles as it considered them a distraction for the monks.
-But gargoyles were bound to retain their importance throughout the medieval ages and well into the modern times.
+Interestingly, even during medieval times, a faction of the clergy was against the gargoyles as it considered them a distraction for the monks.
+But gargoyles were bound to retain their importance throughout the medieval ages and well into modern times.